flagshipcompany/shopify-app-public/README.md

 Checkboxes consisting of the courier services that FlagShip offers, and a list of the various services types that the couriers will offer.
 You can use these checkboxes to show or hide certain couriers or services so that they will not appear in the *shipping method* menu at checkout.

 * **Packaging**
-Allows you to set a weight limit split on individual boxes in orders, meaning that if you have an order which would exceed the weight that you provided, the app adds an extra box during the quoting and dispatch processes.
+Allows you to set the unit of measurement you wish to use when setting your products and box dimensions, and the unit of measurement used when generating rates, dispatching, and prequoting orders on the app.

 * **Additional Charges**
 Allows you to add a residential surcharge during the quoting process and dispatch process.
 This helps get more accurate rates during the quoting process and the dispatch process.
 You can also choose to insure orders that are made through your store with FlagShip's discounted insurance program.